graphql-aspnet/graphql-aspnet.github.io/docs/development/unit-testing.md

 sidebar_label: Unit Testing
 ---

-GraphQL ASP.NET has more than `5000 unit tests and 91% code coverage` of the library proper.
+GraphQL ASP.NET has more than `2500 unit tests and 91% code coverage`.
 Much of this is powered by a test component designed to quickly build a configurable, fully mocked server instance to perform a query.
 It may be helpful to download the code and extend it for harnessing your own controllers.

 The `TestServerBuilder<TSchema>` can be found in the `graphql-aspnet-testframework` project of the primary repo and is dependent on `Moq`.
 As its part of the core library solution you'll want to remove the project reference to `graphql-aspnet` project and instead add a reference to the nuget package.